TwiN/super-assert/README.md

 It's very important to understand that `IllegalArgumentException` is an **unchecked exception**, meaning that using SuperAssert does not require you to declare an exception in the method's or in the constructor's `throws` clause **unless you specify a custom checked exception**.

+### Reading it properly

+- The name of the method is what is expected.
+- The first parameter is what is being asserted.
+- The last parameter is what will be thrown if the assertion fails.

+e.g. `SuperAssert.isTrue(condition, messageOrException);`

+The above would translate to:
+> I'm expecting that `condition` `isTrue` and if it is **not**, then `messageOrException` will be thrown.

 ### Without custom exception